HOW TO FORGIVE2026-03-10T21:28:58-05:00

 Do you think forgiveness means different things to different people?
 In general, it involves intentionally letting go of resentment and anger.

 The act that hurt or offended you might always be with you.
-But working on forgiveness can lessen that act’s grip on you.
+But working on forgiveness can lessen the grip that the act has on you.
 It can help free you from the control of the person who harmed you.
-Sometimes, forgiveness might even lead to feelings of understanding, empathy, and compassion for the one who hurt you.
+Sometimes, forgiveness can lead to understanding, empathy, and compassion for the person who hurt you.

 Forgiveness doesn’t mean forgetting or excusing the harm done to you.
-It doesn’t necessarily mean making up with the person who caused the harm.
-Forgiveness brings peace that lets you focus on yourself and helps you go on with life.
+It doesn’t necessarily mean making up with the person who caused the damage.
+Forgiveness brings peace that lets you focus on yourself and move on with your life.

 What are the benefits of forgiving someone?

-Letting go of grudges and bitterness can make way for improved health and peace of mind.
+Letting go of grudges and bitterness can lead to improved health and peace of mind.
 Forgiveness can lead to:

 • Healthier relationships.